elastic/kibana/src/core/public/public.api.md

 // @public (undocumented)
 export interface HttpServiceBase {
     addLoadingCount(countSource$: Observable<number>): void;
-    // Warning: (ae-forgotten-export) The symbol "IBasePath" needs to be exported by the entry point index.d.ts
     basePath: IBasePath;
     delete: HttpHandler;
     fetch: HttpHandler;
     get: HttpHandler;
     getLoadingCount$(): Observable<number>;
     head: HttpHandler;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "HTTPInterceptor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "HTTPInterceptor" intercept(interceptor: HttpInterceptor): () => void;
+    intercept(interceptor: HttpInterceptor): () => void;
     options: HttpHandler;
     patch: HttpHandler;